snphillips/tolls-lol/README.md

 View app here: https://tolls-lol.surge.sh/

 This React application uses Mapbox to visualize 2024's 311 complaints about obscured license plates in New York City.
-It fetches data from the City of New York's Open Data API and displays the complaints on an interactive map.
-The application caches the data to optimize performance, fetching new data only if the cached data is older than 12 hours.
+It fetches data daily through an AWS Lambda function, which saves a JSON file to an S3 bucket.
+This data is then accessed by the app for display, ensuring the most recent complaints are visualized on the map.

 ## Background